 plums, rhubarb, Turkeys, Honey from hives on the farm, Fresh

-eggs, U-pick and already picked, restrooms, picnic area (bring
+eggs, U-pick and already picked, restrooms, picnic area you may bring your own food, farm animals

 8781 Evans Rd, Leon, WV 25123.